DogToken/docs/src/products/amm-exchange/yield-farming/README.md

 ---

 ::: tip
-DogSwap uses an algorithm to determine reward weights.
-Read more about it [here](/products/amm-exchange/farm-allocation-algorithm).
+DogSwap will use Governance to decide the best practices.
 :::